amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

   .then(d)
 ```

-Let's do some real life examples! 💪
+Let's do some real-life examples! 💪

 ### Promesifying Timeouts

 Let's see an example.
-What do you think will be output of the following program?
+What do you think will be the output of the following program?

 <script defer async src="https://embed.runkit.com" data-element-id="my-element"></script>
 <pre id="my-element">